piyush01123/Music-Generation-with-deep-learning/README.md

 - Clara: A Neural Net Music Generator at <https://github.com/mcleavey/musical-neural-net>
 <br>
 I was excited about the last one because I thought the way that Christine Payne (OpenAI) has converted music to vectors is very innovative.
- You can find details at <http://christinemcleavey.com/clara-a-neural-net-music-generator/>.
+ You can find details [here](http://christinemcleavey.com/clara-a-neural-net-music-generator/).
 But ran out of time.

-#### Why this is so smart?
+#### Why Christine's pre-processing is so smart?
 In her own words:
 One option would be to ask the model to predict yes/no for each of the 88 piano keys, at every musical time step.
 <b>(Every other implementation has done exactly this.)</b>